-I am skeptical of the Neodarwinian theory of macroevolution and support intelligent design theory for purely scientific reasons.
+I am skeptical of the Neo-Darwinian theory of macroevolution and support intelligent design theory for purely scientific reasons.
 I do not think that unguided evolution (incl. so-called theistic evolution) is incompatible with good theology, but that it is incompatible with good science and possibly also incompatible with proper metaphysics.
-I consider intelligent design theory as a valid scientific research paradigm that has decisively refuted Neodarwinism, which was the only conceivable option for a naturalistic and mechanistic explanation of biological origins.
+I consider intelligent design theory as a valid scientific research paradigm that has decisively refuted Neo-Darwinism, which was the only conceivable option for a naturalistic and mechanistic explanation of biological origins.
 As intelligent agency is the only known source for specified information, purposeful intelligent agency is the best explanation for biological novelty, complexity, and diversity.
-Based on independent scientific and philosophical arguments in favor of classical theism and historical arguments for the truth of Christianity, I am personally convinced that the intelligent designer is the God of the Bible (and/or created spiritual beings, esp. in cases of evil design).
-Even though embodied intelligences like space aliens would be compatible with intelligent design theory, such naturalistic designers would only shift the problem and create an infinite regress.
+Based on independent scientific and philosophical arguments against materialism, I am personally convinced that the intelligent designer is not to be identified with embodied intelligences within spacetime (such as space aliens), even though such naturalistic designers would be compatible with intelligent design theory, because they would only shift the problem and create an infinite regress.

-Even though, intelligent design theory is in principle compatible with universal common descent and guided evolution, I personally have come to reject common ancestry as naturalistic mode of macroevolution in favor of a sophisticated version of progressive (Old Earth) special creation in terms of non-random adaptive macromutations in the "womb" of parental organisms (analogous to Schindewolf's and Goldschmidt's "hopeful monsters", recently endorsed by Rieppel 2017, as well as other representatives of saltationism, mutationism and orthogenesis) combined with the instantiation of a new form that preexisted as template in the mind of the designer ("special transformism" sensu Chaberek 2017).
+Even though, intelligent design theory is in principle compatible with universal common descent and guided evolution, I personally have come to reject common ancestry as naturalistic mode of macroevolution in favor of a sophisticated version of progressive (Old Earth) special creation in terms of non-random adaptive macro-mutations in the "womb" of parental organisms (analogous to Schindewolf's and Goldschmidt's "hopeful monsters", recently endorsed by Rieppel 2017, as well as other representatives of saltationism, mutationism and orthogenesis) combined with the instantiation of a new form that preexisted as template in the mind of the designer ("special transformism" sensu Chaberek 2017).
+I also consider front-loaded design in terms of process structuralism (fine-tuned laws of form), but this cannot explain complex adaptations (what Dawkins called "apparent design").
 Nevertheless, I do affirm that every organism (apart from the first living cell) was produced / born from a biological parent organism and thus did not pop into being ex nihilo.
-I also affirm microevolutionary speciation within biological kinds through Neodarwinian processes.
+I also affirm microevolutionary speciation within biological kinds through Neo-Darwinian processes.
 However, these never generate new specified complex information, but mostly represent devolution or variation or reshuffling of pre-existing information (e.g., homozygosity from heterozygosity, deactivation or detioration of genes, polyploidy, gene duplication, horizontal gene transfer, hybridogenesis).
 The two above mentioned affirmations may qualify as affirmation of universal common descent in the eyes of most evolutionary biologists, but the difference is that I only affirm common ancestry in terms of an unbroken lineage of individual maternal and paternal relationships (individual common ancestry), but reject the origin of new biological kinds from other biological kinds via transformation lineages of ancestral species (supraindividual common ancestry).
 The fact that because of the delicate and intricate interdependence of different genes and their products during ontogenesis, any transition necessarily has to include a coordinated major reprogramming of different genes as well as of epigenetic factors in the zygote cell, shows that the apparent distinction between guided evolution and special creation is rather blurry and in either case involves heavy physical intervention (coordinated and synchronized in multiple individuals within a population).
 When the distinctive genetic makeup is not inherited from the parents but introduced by design from an external intelligent agent, the process is rather akin to special creation than common ancestry.

 Even before my "conversion" to intelligent design theory, I became convinced that only a goal-directed (teleological) process, either with laws of biological form (structuralism) or with non-random adaptive macro-mutations, can explain the evidence.
 This assumption is also compatible with and supported by the discontinuous fossil record, which strongly suggests saltational origins.
 Therefore, I totally agree with the views in Stephen C. Meyer's book "Darwin's Doubt".